As an Amazon Associate, we earn from qualifying purchases.

 A relatively high-powered machine, on first usage it did actually trip the electric breaker, but this never happened again, so no way of telling if this is a regular occurrence, as there could have been too many products working at the same time.

-The Rapid Air Technology certainly makes a difference.
+Rapid Air Technology certainly makes a difference.
 Using it for the first time, I shook the basket, which I then found was not necessary with the efficiency of the circulating air.
-Chips for instance, cooked evenly and were crisp in around 18 minutes, but the timer lets you know instantly the food is cooked and will automatically cool down.
+Chips, for instance, cooked evenly and were crisp in around 18 minutes, but the timer lets you know instantly the food is cooked and will automatically cool down.
 It takes only 3 minutes to reach the desired temperature before placing the food into the basket, so you could be serving your fries in under 25 minutes.
-Would recommend though, that you start by giving them a shake half way through, just to ensure your first experience is not a bad one and you get your timings right.
+I would recommend though, that you start by giving them a shake halfway through, just to ensure your first experience is not a bad one and you get your timings right.

-The Philips Airfryer is good quality, sturdy and made from HDPE plastic (high density polyethelene) which is safe for most types of food.
-My current machine is now just over 2 years old and has stayed the lovely jet black colour on the outside and the inside still looks brand new after a fair amount of use.
+The Philips Airfryer is good quality, sturdy, and made from HDPE plastic (high-density polyethylene) which is safe for most types of food.
+My current machine is now just over 2 years old and has stayed the lovely jet black color on the outside and the inside still looks brand new after a fair amount of use.
 There is no warping of the plastic anywhere.
 The double tray also looks new.

 Ease of Cleaning

 Very easy to clean by removing the basket which can be placed in the dishwasher, but personally I prefer to clean it in hot soapy water in the sink – it does make a better job of it.
-The outside is also easy to clean with no protruding knobs and a quick wipe clean using a sponge or a kitchen wet-wipe does the trick.
+The outside is also easy to clean with no protruding knobs and quickly wipes clean using a sponge or a kitchen wet-wipe does the trick.
 Cleaning the inside of the unit becomes a little difficult if you leave it for too long.

 Ease of Use

-As mentioned before, this may not suit a hungry family of four as its 0.8kg (1.75lb) capacity may not be enough, but certainly 2-3 people would get a reasonable sized portion.
-The quality of food produced certainly makes up for it.
+As mentioned before, this may not suit a hungry family of four as its 0.8kg (1.75lb) capacity may not be enough, but certainly, 2-3 people would get a reasonably sized portion.
+The quality of the food produced certainly makes up for it.
 The bigger Philips 9240/90 Avance Airfryer is listed as ‘extra large’ – having seen it, it would certainly feed 4 people easily, but it is relatively more expensive than its little brother.